PARENT CHILD DEDICATION

 NEBRASKA MCC SALE

-The Nebraska Mennonite Relief Sale is a two-day charity event that takes place every year at the Hamilton County Fairgrounds in Aurora, Nebraska.
+The Nebraska Mennonite Relief Sale is a two-day charity event that takes place every year.
+For the second year now the sale will be held at the Holthus Convention Center in York.
 For over 40 years, Mennonite and Anabaptist churches from Nebraska and Colorado have worked together to raise funds for Mennonite Central Committee by selling food, quilts, craft items and more.

 Go to the site below for additional information.